 TATRA NATIONAL PARK | 110KM FROM KRAKOW

-In the Tatra National Park, there are over 270km of marked hiking trails that vary in difficulty.
-One of the most popular hikes in the summer is Morskie Oko, which is the largest lake in the Tatra Mountains and the hike one way takes around 2 hours.
+In the Tatra National Park, there is over 270km of marked hiking trails that vary in difficulty.
+One of the most popular hikes in the summer is Morskie Oko, which is the largest lake in the Tatra Mountains, and the hike one way takes around 2 hours.
 There’s a lovely chalet at the base of the lake that serves amazing Polish food for lunch or alternatively you can bring food.

-If you are feeling ambitious hike to Czarny Staw Lake which take about an hour round trip from Morskie Oko.
+If you are feeling ambitious hike to Czarny Staw Lake which takes about an hour round trip from Morskie Oko.
 This lake feeds into Morskie Oko and has stunning views from above.
 Visiting the Tatra National Park was a highlight of my time in Poland and I urge you to visit!

 GORLICE | 125KM FROM KRAKOW